lahmatiy/component-inspector/README.md

 };
 ```

-If API has name other than `$devinfo`, you can specify it's name by defining global variable `DEVINFO_API_NAME`.
+If API has name other than `$devinfo`, it should be defined via global variable `DEVINFO_API_NAME`.

 ```js
 window.DEVINFO_API_NAME = 'customApiName';
 ```

-You could use ready-to-use [babel plugin](https://github.com/restrry/babel-plugin-source-wrapper) that instruments source code and provides necessary API.
+You can use ready-to-use [babel plugin](https://github.com/restrry/babel-plugin-source-wrapper) for source code instrumenting with necessary API included.
+You free to use your own implementation.
 See ([documentation](https://github.com/restrry/babel-plugin-source-wrapper)) for details.
-You free to implement your own solution and use plugin implementation as reference.

 ### Locating component's source

-When meta-data object is available for inspecting value, inspector expects location is storing in `loc` property as string `filename:startLine:startColumn:endLineEnd:endColumn`.
+When meta-data is available for inspecting value, inspector expects location is storing in `loc` property as string `filename:startLine:startColumn:endLine:endColumn`.

 ```js
 window.$devinfo.get(obj);